mitja/mitja.github.io/_drafts/2024-08-10-llamacoder.md

 ---
-title: Creating an App with Llama Coder
+title: "Llama Coder: An Open Source Variant of Claude Artifacts"
 author: mitja
-date: 2024-08-07
+date: 2024-08-10
 category: Building AI Apps
-tags: [Claude]
+tags: [Claude, Artifacts, Llama, together.ai]
 #pin: true
 #math: true
 #mermaid: true
 render_with_liquid: false
-permalink: /blog/2024/08/07/llamacoder/
+permalink: /blog/2024/08/10/llamacoder/
-#image:
+image:
-#  path: /assets/img/featured-excel-q1-2022.png
+  path: /assets/blog/2024/llamacoder/llamacoder-screenshot.png
-#  alt: What is new in Excel in Q1 2022
+  alt: A screenshot of the LlamaCoder App
 ---

-Llama Coder is an Open Source variant of Claude Artifacts developed by Hassan .
+Llama Coder is an Open Source variant of Claude Artifacts.
 It uses Llama 3.1 405B hosted by Together AI and Sandpack for the code sandboxes.

-You can find the open source here: https://github.com/Nutlope/llamacoder The code is lean and simple.
+The [code](https://github.com/Nutlope/llamacoder) is lean and simple.
 Amazing!
-Hassan actually shared a tweet with the diagram:
+Here is a Tweet by the author with a big picture of the architecture:

 https://x.com/nutlope/status/1820299550269358582

-The main prompt is here: https://github.com/Nutlope/llamacoder/blob/main/app/api/generateCode/route.ts
+The [main prompt](https://github.com/Nutlope/llamacoder/blob/main/app/api/generateCode/route.ts) is surprisingly simple, too - with some prompt engineering hacks thrown in.

-For the record, here is a more complete list of the stack:
+This is a somewhat complete list of the stack:

 - Vercel for hosting
 - [Next.js app router](https://nextjs.org/docs/app) for the app (The Next.js App Router introduces a new model for building applications using React's latest features such as Server Components, Streaming with Suspense, and Server Actions.)